Our Projects & Accomplishments

 - Event Calendar for Texas food and agriculture events – We continue to maintain this key statewide resource with our partners, Foodshed Investors and Texas Organic Farmers and Gardeners Association.
 Please enter your event and spread the word!

 - Continue to share! – We will continue to share our work widely and learn from others in 2019 through conference presentations and creation of a new “Reports & Presentations” section of our website.
-In February, we will be presenting at the Smithville Texas EcoFest and Texas Organic Farmers and Gardeners Conference in Corpus Christi.
+In February, we presented at the Smithville Texas EcoFest and Texas Organic Farmers and Gardeners Conference in Corpus Christi.

-- Continue participation in the Austin Community College Sustainable Agriculture and Entrepreneurship Industry Advisory Council.
+- Continued participation in the Austin Community College Sustainable Agriculture and Entrepreneurship Industry Advisory Council.

 - Strengthen our capacity to deliver solid resource and referral services.